The SAS Survival Handbook

-The SAS Survival Handbook is a survival guide by British author and professional soldier, John Wiseman, first published by Williams Collins in 1986.
+The SAS Survival Handbook is a survival guide by British author and soldier, John Wiseman, first published by Williams Collins in 1986.
 Second, revised edition came out in 2009.
 A digital app for smartphones based on the book is also available.
 The book spans over 11 sections, and an introduction and postscript, detailing how to survive in dangerous surroundings.

 Overview

 With this book, John Wiseman seeks to provide the reader with the knowledge to survive any wilderness survival or disaster situation.
 It details basic survival skills, like how to build a fire, to more complex and situation-specific skills, like how to take shelter while indoors during an earthquake.

 Publication

 A third, expanded version of the book was published in 2014.
 A section on "Urban Survival" was added for this edition.

 Reception

 The book is a popular choice among survivalists and preppers.